waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
 And the player who receives the clue shouldn't play into the finesse or bluff.
 * Do not perform this move on a two-away 3 or 4.
 (Unless you think it is valuable.)

+### Tempo Clue Chop Move Exception

+* Basically, *Tempo Clue Chop Moves* are turned off in 2-player.
+* However, if the player gives a *Tempo Clue* touching only one card, and the card of their connecting cards are all critical (e.g. a 4 or a 5).
+In this situation, the clue receiver should *Chop Move* their card as a *Tempo Clue Chop Move*.
+* It is because the player will never let their teammate discard the connecting cards since they are all critical.
+It is quite strange for the player to give a *Tempo Clue*.
+* Note that this convention is turned off when pace is low or when the player in a special *Stalling* situation.

 ### Sacrifice Discard Chop Move